 Merry Christmas and happy holidays!
 My holiday present to you this year is a brand new cowl pattern, the Golden Hour Cowl.

 Golden Hour Cowl features an intricate and undulating lace pattern that reminded me of hourglasses.
 The name for the pattern comes from the concept of a golden hour used in photography.
-In the brief moments right before sunrise and shortly after sunset, daylight is softer and warmer in hue than when the sun is higher in the sky.
+In the brief moments right before sunset and shortly after sunrise, daylight is softer and warmer in hue than when the sun is higher in the sky.

 And this is exactly what I wanted to convey with the choice of colors and yarns used in this pattern.
 The Golden Hour Cowl is knit with two yarns held together: a fingering-weight sock yarn and a fluffy silk mohair.
 The combination of a high-twist wool with the soft halo of the mohair creates a subtly shimmering cowl that is just as beautiful to look at as it is warm and cozy to wear.